Findings, Documentation, and Methods

 Changes Introduced With This Release

-There have been a number of recent changes in methods and data.
-Most prominent was a change in the measure of labor input.
-This change was necessitated by the adoption of new sources for data on employment, hours worked, and compensation per hour.
-We introduced the new data series when our original data source (the Farm Labor Survey administered by USDA's National Agricultural Statistics Service) was discontinued.
+Changes in the measurement of labor input were necessitated by the adoption of new sources for data on employment, hours worked, and compensation per hour.
+Our original data source (the Farm Labor Survey administered by USDA's National Agricultural Statistics Service) was discontinued.
 The data on self-employed and unpaid family workers are now taken from the decennial Census of Population and the annual Current Population Survey.
 The National Income and Product Accounts (NIPA) are the source for data on employment, hours worked, and compensation of hired farm workers.
-The adoption of the new data sources has allowed us to extend our estimates of labor input (and hence productivity) through 2011, but has also required that we revise these series for prior years.
+The adoption of the new data sources has allowed us to extend our estimates of labor input (and hence productivity) through 2013, but has also required that we revise these series for prior years.
+In addition, the American Community Survey (ACS), was fully implemented in 2005 by the Census Bureau, is now part of the Decennial Census Program and has replaced the long-form sample questionnaire of the Census of Population.
+Therefore, we now rely on ACS micro data rather than the decennial Census of Population when developing estimates of labor input.

-Contract labor services are becoming increasingly important in US farm production.
+The share of purchased contract labor services in total production cost has increased over time in US farm production.
 Since farmers typically contract with labor brokers to assemble crews, there is a scarcity of data on hours worked.
 Only data on nominal expenditures for contract labor are collected.
 In order to account for the contribution of contract labor services to output growth, we must construct an appropriate deflator for these expenditures.
 Since the compensation of contract workers will likely vary with differences in demographic characteristics such as age, experience, gender, and education, we construct a deflator for contract labor using hedonic methods based on data from the National Agricultural Workers Survey.

 We also introduced changes in the way we measure capital input.
 There has been a long-standing debate over whether an ex post or ex ante measure of the user cost of capital should be used in growth accounting.
 In the ex post approach (see, for example, Jorgenson and Griliches, 1967; Christensen and Jorgenson, 1969; Jorgenson, Gollop, and Fraumeni, 1987), it is assumed that the rate of return is equalized across assets.
 Then this unknown rate can be found by using the condition that the sum of returns across assets (where the return on an asset is the product of its user cost and the flow of services it yields) equals observed gross profits.
 The alternative ex ante approach (see Coen, 1975; Penson, Hughes, and Nelson, 1977; Diewert, 1980; Romain, Penson, and Lambert, 1987; Ball et al., 2008) employs a rate of return derived from financial market data, together with estimates of expected rather than actual asset price inflation.
 We adopt the latter approach.
-Theex ante rate is calculated as the nominal yield on investment grade corporate bonds adjusted for expected, rather than actual, price inflation.
-Inflation is modeled as an autoregressive process.
+The ex ante rate is calculated as the nominal yield on investment grade corporate bonds adjusted for expected, rather than actual, price inflation.
+The ex ante rate is calculated as the nominal yield on investment grade corporate bonds adjusted for expected, rather than actual, price inflation.
+We introduce the use of asset-specific rates of price inflation as recommended by Shumway et al. (2014).
+Earlier (see Ball et al., 1997; 1999), the USDA used a broad measure of inflation, the implicit deflator for gross domestic product, to calculate the real rate of return, based on the theory that expected real rates of return should be equal across all assets.

 Our estimates of the stock of land are based on county-level data on land area and value obtained from the Census of Agriculture.
 Data for the inter-census years are obtained through interpolation using spline functions.
 The Census reports the value of farm real estate (i.e., land and structures), as opposed to the value of land.
 Historically, the value of farm real estate was partitioned into components using information from the Agricultural Economics and Land Ownership Survey (AELOS).
 However, the AELOS was last published in 1999.
 More recently, we have relied on data from the annual Agricultural Resource Management Survey (ARMS) to partition real estate values into its components.